JoeyLicht/joey-fritter/README.md

 **Throws**

-- `403` if user is not logged in or is not the author of the content
+- `403` if user is not logged in or is the author of the content
 - `404` if content with contentId does not exist
 - `409` If like has already been applied to contentID by user